CPK Insurance

 It commonly focuses on professional liability coverage for accounting errors, negligence, malpractice, client claims, and legal defense.
 Many firms also ask for cyber liability, general liability, and a business owners policy so the quote reflects both service-related and office-related risks.

 Accountant insurance cost in Mississippi varies by firm size, services, claims history, limits, deductibles, and whether cyber coverage is included.
-The state average shown here is $103 to $432 per month, but actual pricing varies by carrier and coverage choices.
+Actual pricing also varies by carrier and coverage choices.

-Mississippi does not provide a single universal coverage mandate for every CPA in the data provided, but workers' compensation is required for businesses with 5 or more employees, and many commercial leases require proof of general liability coverage.
+Mississippi does not provide a single universal coverage mandate for every CPA, but workers' compensation is required for businesses with 5 or more employees, and many commercial leases require proof of general liability coverage.
 Your quote should also reflect any carrier or contract requirements.

 Yes, many firms request professional liability insurance for CPAs on its own first, then add cyber liability or general liability if needed.
 That approach can help you compare accountant professional liability coverage against a bundled option.